sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-rest-api/hana-cloud-alerts-rest-api.md

     ![open folder and file](open-folder.png)

-7. Try calling the two sample REST APIs by clicking on the blue text `Send Request`.
+7. Try calling the sample REST APIs by clicking on the blue text `Send Request`.

     !![send request](send-request.png)